emilykdewitt/personal-bio-site/README.md

 ## Running
-Browse to pie directory and run http server.
+Browse to `personal-bio-site` directory and run http server.